summu1993/job-matcher/README.md

 ## Run Test cases

 Unit test has been implemented using Jest .
-Test is in watcher mode so runtime time based will trigger the test run in the background.
+Test suites runs in watcher mode so runtime changes will trigger the test cases to run automatically in the background.
 To run the tests, run the below command

 ```shell